Deciphering the Fullness of Time: Israel's Final Redemption and Christ's Second Advent

 The Lord has given us a glimpse of the future tribulation that will come to Israel and the nations at the end of the age through the prophet Daniel.
 It is written, "For God has put it into their hearts to fulfill His purpose, to be of one mind, and to give their kingdom to the beast, until the words of God are fulfilled" (Revelation 17:17).

 Notice the Lord uses the word "fullness," meaning that God's purposes regarding the final redemption of Israel and the return of Christ will be satisfied in the fullness of time.
 Israel's final redemption initially correlates with the arrival of a false king and savior (the Anti-Christ).
-This man will exalt himself above the God of Abraham, even warring against Yeshua, the true King, and the Messiah of Israel.
+This man will exalt himself above the God of Abraham, even warring against Yeshua, the true King and the Messiah of Israel.

-Paul is telling us that Israel's partial blindness and rejection of their Messiah is temporary and that when the Lord brings His message of the gospel to the total number of nations, then Israel shall be saved out of their tribulation.
+Paul said this about Israel's final redemption: "For I do not desire, brethren, that you should be ignorant of this mystery, lest you should be wise in your own opinion, that blindness in part has happened to Israel until the fullness of the Gentiles has come in" (Romans 11:25).
+Paul is telling us that Israel's partial blindness and rejection of their Messiah is temporary and that when the Lord brings His Gospel to the total number of nations, then Israel shall be saved out of their tribulation.
 Yeshua said: "And this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come" (Matthew 24:14).
+Now that we understand that the "fullness of time" also correlates with the Second Advent of Christ, the question is, how are we to recognize when this will happen?

 The Lord spoke to Daniel, saying: "Seventy weeks are determined For your people and for your holy city, To finish the transgression, To make an end of sins, To make reconciliation for iniquity, To bring in everlasting righteousness, To seal up vision and prophecy, And to anoint the Most Holy" (Daniel 9:24).
+Seventy is a unique prophetic number in scripture.
+For example, seventy descendants of Noah came after the great flood.[ii]
+From Noah, the sages learn that humanity comprised seventy nations, each with its language.[iii]

-Seven heavens,
+Seven heavens

-Seven lands (continents),
+Seven lands (continents)

-Seven seas,
+Seven seas

-Seven rivers in Israel,
+Seven rivers in Israel

-Seven deserts that Israel walked through (Sinai being the seventh one),
+Seven deserts that Israel walked through (Sinai being the seventh one)

-Seven weeks of the counting of the Omar,
+Seven weeks of the counting of the Omar

+The number ten is associated with the Torah (God's calendar and Law) and the world's creation.[vi]
+This association is made in scripture, where the first verse in the Bible and the Ten Commandments have precisely seven Hebrew words.
+We reach the completed purpose for creation through fulfilling the Law, which Christ has done.[vii]
 Therefore, any number multiplied by ten represents the completeness of that number because ten is a complete number.
 After ten, we start counting again with one.
 For example, eleven is ten plus one.
 And seven times ten (seventy) represents the completion of the natural order and the fullness of time.[viii]

+The number seventy also correlates with leadership.
+Moses selected seventy elders whom the Lord anointed with His Spirit.[ix]
+Later, the Sanhedrin (the rabbinical high court) would also have seventy judges, plus one, the head of the Sanhedrin, representing Moses.[x]
 Yeshua appointed seventy leaders to go out and share the message of the Kingdom.
 It is written, "After these things the Lord appointed seventy others also, and sent them two by two before His face into every city and place where He Himself was about to go" (Luke 10:1).
 Therefore, seventy also reflects the church, which will rule and reign with Christ in His Kingdom.

 There is a special relationship between the church and the twelve tribes of Israel.
 We see a prophetic picture of this in the Book of Exodus.
 It is written, "Then they came to Elim, where there were twelve wells of water and seventy palm trees; so they camped there by the waters" (Exodus 15:27).
 Here, I believe, the twelve springs represent the twelve tribes of Israel, and the seventy palm trees represent the elders of Israel in Christ.[xi]
 Yeshua said, "In the regeneration, when the Son of Man sits on the throne of His glory, you who have followed Me will also sit on twelve thrones, judging the twelve tribes of Israel" (Matthew 19:28).

-Seventy has also has spiritual significance.
-The sages tell us there are seventy Divine names in scripture,[xii] seventy faces of the Torah,[xiii] seventy Biblical holy days in a solar calendar year,[xiv] seventy names of the Jewish nation,[xv] and seventy names for Jerusalem.[xvi]
+Seventy also has also has spiritual significance.
+The sages tell of seventy Divine names in scripture, seventy faces of the Torah, seventy Biblical holy days in a solar calendar year, seventy names of the Jewish nation, and seventy names for Jerusalem.[xii]

-While the number seventy represents the completion of the natural order, eighty is transcendent and reaches beyond the natural world, taking us deep into the spiritual realm and the Kingdom of God.
+While seventy represents the completion of the natural order, eighty is transcendent and reaches beyond the natural world, taking us deep into the spiritual realm and the Kingdom of God.
+Returning to Daniel chapter nine, we find the number seventy related to Israel's final redemption.
+Yeshua said:

 "Now learn this parable from the fig tree: When its branch has already become tender and puts forth leaves, you know that summer is near.
 So you also, when you see all these things, know that it is near—at the doors!
 Assuredly, I say to you, this generation will by no means pass away till all these things take place.
 Heaven and earth will pass away, but My words will by no means pass away" (Matthew 24:32-35).

 The nation of Israel was instructed to begin counting their Sabbatical and Jubilee years from the time they entered the land of Canaan.
-Part of these commandments was to release all debt and free their Hebrew bondservants.[xxii]
+Part of these commandments was to release all debt and free their Hebrew bondservants.[xviii]
 Thus, seven also represents freedom.

 If we want to retrace these calculations, we will need to pinpoint the date of the Exodus.
 However, this date is highly controversial.
 Most Egyptologists believe that the Israelites were enslaved during Rameses, the third and last kingdom of Egypt.
 Some scholars have also argued against the Bible due to a lack of physical evidence proving the Exodus.

 Given the uncertainty for both the precise date of the Exodus and the time for Israel's counting of their Jubilee cycles, and given the words of Yeshua, we cannot know the day of the Lord's return.
 But given the pattern of seventy that God has established in His Hebrew calendar, we can most certainly conclude that we are in the season near the end of the age.
-And, we can take comfort in knowing that God is completing His natural order of creation and that we are reaching the fullness of time regarding Israel's final redemption.
+And we can take comfort in knowing that God is completing His natural order of creation and that we are reaching the fullness of time regarding Israel's final redemption.
+Let us close with the words of our Lord and Savior:

 "And there will be signs in the sun, in the moon, and in the stars; and on the earth distress of nations, with perplexity, the sea and the waves roaring; men's hearts failing them from fear and the expectation of those things which are coming on the earth, for the powers of the heavens will be shaken.
 Then they will see the Son of Man coming in a cloud with power and great glory.
 Now when these things begin to happen, look up and lift up your heads, because your redemption draws near" (Luke 21:25-28).